bivab/prob.vim/README.md

 git clone https://github.com/bivab/prob.vim
 ```

+### Manual Installation

+If you do not wan't to use a plugin manager, place a of copy
+the contents of this repository into the directores with the corresponding
+names within your `~/.vim` directory.

 ## Configuration

 The plugin expects the `probcli` binary in the current `$PATH`.
 The path to the